Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, so the description carries the full burden for behavioral disclosure.
-It does not mention whether the tool is read-only, requires permissions, or how it handles missing models.
-The output behavior is partially described but safety and side effects are not addressed.
+No annotations are provided, so the description carries the full burden of behavioral disclosure.
+It does not mention that the tool is read-only, any required permissions, potential side effects, or rate limits.
+For a tool with no annotations, more transparency is needed.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.